SC5/sc5-styleguide/README.md

 Styleline command line tool searches all *.css, *.scss and *.less files from source directory and generates stand-alone styleguide to output path.
 You can host styleguide files yourself with any HTTP server or start built-in web server.

-To install as a global command line tool
+Installing as a global command line tool

     npm install -g sc5-styleguide

-How to use from command line
+Using from the command line

     styleguide -s <source_path> -o <output_path> [-c <config_file>] [--server] [--watch]